MattiWheels/gather/README.md

 # gather
 Bringing an old collection management project, Gather (and MTG collection manager), back to life with flask.
+Following Miguel Grinberg's flask mega tutorial for blog portion of the app.

 - Requires flaskenv file to hold environment/debug variables.
 - Pip install requirements to gather necessary packages.